duke-malaria-collaboratory/BRAVA/README.md

 `optimize_reads` finds the quality score that produces the highest number of read counts and uses only the filtered reads created using that quality score.

+`merge_read_tracking` combines the read count files from the previous three rules into one table that shows the number of reads at different points of the workflow.

 `censor_haplotypes` censors falsely detected haplotypes.
 Censoring criteria is applied in this order:
 1. Haplotypes that occur in < 250 of the sample’s reads are removed.
 You can change this criteria in the config file ("read_depth").
 2. Haplotypes that occur in < 3% of the sample’s reads are removed.
 You can change this criteria in the config file ("proportion").